MAN: Multi-Action Networks Learning: Experiments

 \subsection{Block Stacking}

-We first evaluate the performance of the MAN architecture on a simple stacking task.
-This particular task is useful to illustrate the key ideas of our algorithm, since it is natural to divide the original action space into selecting the block type and selecting the block position.
+We then evaluate the performance of the MAN architecture on a simple real world stacking and packing task to illustrate that our algorithm is suitable to be connected with real world problems.

 The goal of this task is to stack rectangular blocks of four different sizes together while making them both as compact as possible and with the lowest overall height possible.
 Specifically, as shown in Figure \ref{stack_intro}, the block positions vary in the x and z dimensions.
 We assume blocks have the same width in the y-axis, allowing them to be stacked easily.
 No rotation is allowed for this simple task.
 As for observation state, we uniformly discretize the stacking area into 16 positions along x-axis with width 1.
 The state $S_t$ is defined as the heights of the block outlines in these 16 discrete spaces.
 As for the stacking action, we need to choose both which type of blocks to stack and where to place the block.
 Here we design four types of blocks with the sizes of 1x1x1, 1x3x1, 2x3x1 and 3x3x1 respectively.
 The position selection action sub-space is defined as the middle 14 positions of the stacking area.
 The leftmost and rightmost positions are not included in this action space since most of blocks in our tasks are of 3 width (if placed in the edge, a part of block will out of environmental bounds).
 The product of the number of block types (4) and the number of placing positions (14) yields 56 total actions.

 Existing algorithms, such as DQN and Double-DQN will have difficulty handling 56 potential actions, because this large action space requires a significant amount of exploration time.
-However, with MAN this action space is decoupled into block type selection and then block placement, reducing the 56 actions to 18 (4+14) actions, requiring less exploration time and simplifying the task.
+However, with MAN this action space is sequentialized and decoupled into block type selection and then block placement, requiring less exploration time and simplifying the task.